 Duchamp’s plan absolutely failed: he wanted to prove this was all nonsense.
 But instead, he proved the opposite.
 He proved that intellectuals are eager to rebel, even against the intellect itself.
 Duchamp would inspire a century of nonsensical copycats, each surrounded by gushing discourse from pretentious airheads.

 If I am optimistic, I hope that this banana-duct-tape debacle is the final show of madness.
-We suspended objective judgement of beauty, now we are unable to separate the artists from the con-artists.
+We suspended objective judgment of beauty, now we are unable to separate the artists from the con-artists.
 It was an outrageous 100 years, but it’s over.

 For the latter half of that century, it seems that many would-be artists have steered clear of the pretentious, vacuous “Art World” and instead enrolled in a design field: architecture, industrial design, graphic design, etc. As designers, they offered up their talent and creativity to solve real problems in the built world.
 We are all better for it.